Colorado Criminal Court Records

 Colorado criminal court records refer to the official documents created in relation to criminal court proceedings within the state’s jurisdiction.
 This constitutes legal documentation of indictments, affidavits, testimonies, judgments, calendar events, and other related reports generated during criminal court proceedings in the state.
 As provided by the Colorado Court Records Policy, court records can be made available to interested persons upon request, provided the records are deemed public records, or the requestor meets the eligibility criteria for accessing otherwise sealed information.

 Note: Court records are not alternative documents of criminal history information or background check records.
-Those documents are maintained by the state’s law enforcement agencies.
+Those documents are maintained by the state’s law enforcement agencies who should also be able to provide inmate records.

 The information contained in a criminal court record depends on the nature of the case and the court’s protocols.
 However, most criminal court records share similar characteristics which may include: